The Roman Bath

 Located just a stone's throw from the National Roman Legion Museum on the High Street are the remains of the bath s established for the soldiers of the 2nd Legion.

-A short walk from the barracks and just outside the town walls, stand the remains of the Caerleon Amphitheatre, where soldiers and citizens of Isca came to relax and enjoy entertainment like animal hunts and gladiators in combat.
 The amphitheatre is huge, with sloped banks for seating over 6000 spectators, and was erected around 90 AD.
-The building of the amphitheatre outside the fort walls shows that this area of south Wales must have ben fully under Roman control, only 16 years afte the fort was built.
+The building of the amphitheatre outside the fort walls shows that this area of South Wales must have been fully under Roman control, only 16 years after the fort was built.

 The amphitheatre was not used solely for blood-sports; it was also used by the military as a parade ground.
 Running along the field boundary to the north of the amphitheatre is a very well-preserved section of the original fort wall.

 The amphitheatre is oval, broken up into 8 sections by passage between the high banks of seating.
 It is 184 feet long and 136 feet wide and there were two processional ways, one at each long end.
 Halfway along the oval on each side were seats of honour for dignitaries, equivalent to modern box seats.
-Below these were small chambers where the humans, or animals, waited to enter the arena.
-One of these lower chambers has a small niche set into the wall, presumably for a shrine to the godes Nemesis, who controlled fate and divine vengeance.

 This really is quite an impressive site; the scale of the seating shows how popular the entertainments were; the total number of seats was more than the number of men serving in the 2nd Legion.
 You can walk out into the centre of the arena floor and look up ant the sloping stands, and imagine what it would be like to be a gladiator, with 6000 people watching you.
-Its quite a staggering sensation.
+It is quite a staggering sensation.

-During the Middle Ages the amphitheatre was known as King Arthur's Round Table.
+During the Middle Ages, the amphitheatre was known as King Arthur's Round Table.

-About 5 minutes walk from the baths is the remains of the soldier's barracks.
+About five minutes walk from the baths is the remains of the soldier's barracks.
 The barrack at Caerleon is the only complete barrack in Europe open to the public.
 This large site held 3 blocks of barracks, and the foundation walls make out easy to make out the layout of the site.
-Eight soldiers shared a room for sleeping linked to a room for storing their gear.
-The size of the rooms is remarkably small by modern standards.
-Near the barack buildings were communal toilets, and at one end of the complex you can see the remains of a bread oven.

 You can also see remains of the fortress walls, a gate and corner turret, cookhouses, and latrine drains.
 The site is well signposted from Broadway, near the Amphitheatre, but there are no information panels at the site to help you understand what you are looking at.
 That's a real shame, as the barracks are quite impressive, and it would be really useful to have a way to understand what the different buildings were used for.